 Gene ontology revealed that metabolic and cellular processes were overrepresented in ACL exercise group in comparison to the control group.
 This was also evident using IPA, where the analysis of differential networks identified significant pathways in relation to metabolic development and cell signalling.
 Ingenuity pathway analysis (IPA) also showed upregulation of several canonical pathways including eukaryotic initiation factor 2 (EIF2) and intergrin signalling.
 Eukaryotic initiation factor 2 signalling enhances the initiation of translational and transcriptional activators [60]) and integrins play a crucial role in linking the ECM to the cytoskeleton playing a role in mechanotransduction of muscle and tendon [57, 61].
 In the current study, the exact role of the signalling factors in the ACL exercise group cannot yet be elucidated and additional studies are required to understand whether induced activation of these pathway aid in the organisation of ACL ECM.

-In conclusion, we have shown for the first time the effect of strenuous exercise on intra- and extra- articular knee joint ligaments.
+In conclusion, we have shown for the first time the effect of short- term high impact exercise on intra- and extra- articular knee joint ligaments.
 This study demonstrated that short-term strenuous treadmill exercise impacts ACL protein expression, whilst MCL proteome is not altered.
 These differences in response may be due to difference in mechanical loading and previously identified structural and ECM compositional difference between the two tissue types [50].
-Although increases in matrisomal associated proteins were observed between ACL control and exercise group, the majority of differential abundant proteins were cellular, indicative of an intracellular response.
-Whether these changes are protective or degenerative in ACL is yet to be elucidated.
+Although increases in matrisomal associated proteins were observed between ACL control and exercise group, the majority of differential abundant proteins were cellular, indicative of an intracellular response and whether these changes are protective or degenerative in ACL is yet to be elucidated.

 ACKNOWLEDGEMENT